Selective031/RazorBoard/README.md

 # Hardware:

 - The PCB consist of an STM32F415VGT6 ARM processor which is a 100 pin MCU, running at 168 MHz with 1 MB flash and 192 KB RAM + 4 KB SRAM and with the option to snap on a Raspberry Pi 4B.
-- It also integrates 3 motor drivers (drv8871) (Two wheel drivers and one cutter driver)
+- It also integrates 3 motor drivers (drv8871) for brushed DC motors (Two wheel drivers and one cutter driver)
 - Every driver is equipt with a current sensor which are rated for up to 20A.
 - Each driver can support 2.1A continues and peak at 3.6A
 - Three different voltage levels, the input voltage (12-24), 5V rail and a 3.3V rail.